CoderxApp/Feedback/README.md

 # Grape for GitHub

-This repo is mainly used to collect issues encountered in using「Grape for GitHub」.
+This repo is mainly used to collect issues encountered in using Coderx for GitHub.

 [![AppStore](https://github.com/GrapeforGitHub/Feedback/blob/master/Resources/Download_on_the_App_Store.svg)](https://itunes.apple.com/app/apple-store/id1371929193?mt=8)